CHE 318 Lecture 09

 - More general than S.S.

-Governing Equation for U.S.S M.T.
+Governing equation for U.S.S M.T.

 Consider a control volume in 1D transport, the mass balance equation becomes